Existence of corotating and counter-rotating vortex pairs for active scalar equations: Existence of corotating vortex pairs

-In this section we will prove the existence of rotating pairs of patches for the planar Euler equations.
-Recall that the equations governing the boundaries of the vortices were formulated in the subsection \ref{mod-Euler}.
-The first goal is to discuss the regularity of the functionals defining the V-states.
+In this section we will prove the existence of rotating pairs of patches for the $(\hbox{SQG})_\alpha$ model with $\alpha\in[0,1)$.
+Recall that the equations governing the boundaries of the vortices were formulated in the subsection \ref{SEc-rotat11}.
+The first goal is to discuss the regularity of the functionals defining the V-states and to compute the associated linear operator at the the trivial solutions corresponding to the point vortex pair.
 In the subsection \ref{real-velo} we shall see how the angular velocity is uniquely determined through the geometry of the domain.
-Finally, in the subsection \ref{Ex-Conv} we will get the existence of the vortex pairs as a consequence of the implicit function theorem on Banach spaces and discuss the arguments leading to the convexity of the each single vorticity.
+In this setting $\Omega$ plays the role of the Lagrangian multiplier such that the first Fourier coefficient of the nonlinear functional vanishes.
+Finally, in the \mbox{subsection \ref{Secw1},} we shall see that the existence of the vortex pairs is a simple consequence of the implicit function theorem in suitable Banach spaces and the convexity of each single patch is done in a standard way through a perturbative argument applied for the curvature.

-\subsection{Extension and regularity of the functional $G$}
+\subsection{Extension and regularity of the functional $G^\alpha$}

-The main idea to prove the existence of rotating vortex pairs is to apply the implicit function theorem to the equation \eqref{def1}.
-For this purpose we have to check that the function $G$ defined there satisfies some regularity conditions.
-First we need to fix some function spaces.
-Let $\beta\in ]0,1[$ and consider the spaces
+The main idea to prove the existence of rotating vortex pairs is to apply the implicit function theorem to the equations { \eqref{def1} and \eqref{model}.} To this end we have to check that the functions $G^\alpha$ defined in \eqref{def1} and \eqref{model} satisfy some regularity conditions.
+The spaces which are relevant in this study and used throughout the paper are described below.
+Take $\alpha\in [0,1)$ and $\beta\in(0,1)$ an arbitrary given number, then we define the spaces